ktonini/reviewGrid/README.md

-# ReviewGrid
+# reviewGrid

-ReviewGrid is a simple, PHP-based image gallery with review features.
+reviewGrid is a simple, PHP-based image gallery with review features.
 It allows users to view, star, and download images in a responsive grid layout.

 ## Features